Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design of Settable Constant Temperature Controller.md

 7. Cooling module

-   To cool water quickly, we chose a refrigeration module to speed up the heat dissipation of the system.
+   To cool water quickly, we design a refrigeration module to speed up the heat dissipation of the system.
 At first, we used 12V 140W 1275 semiconductor chiller.
 After testing,  the cooling effect was not good.
-Later, we use two fans to accelerate the heat dissipation, which significantly accelerated the cooling speed.
+Later, we use two fans instead to accelerate the heat dissipation, which significantly accelerated the cooling speed.

-9. PCB board
+8. PCB board

    We draw two 10cm*10cm PCB boards to actuate the whole circuits and connect the two boards with an MCU board.
 The PCB boards are as follows and you can download them from [here](https://github.com/Li-Jinjie/Design-of-Settable-Constant-Temperature-Controller/tree/master/PCB%20Board).